oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 # Deployment Considerations {#Deployment}

 This specification facilitates the communication of requirements from a resource server to a client, which in turn can enable a smooth step-up authentication experience.
 However, it is important to realize that the user experience achievable in every specific deployment is a function of the policies each resource server and authorization server pairs establish.
 Imposing constraints on those policies is out of scope for this specification, hence it is perfectly possible for resource servers and authorization servers to impose requirements that are impossible for users to comply with, or leading to an undesirable user experience outcome.
-The authentication prompts presented by the authorization server as a result of the requirements propagation method described here might require the user to perform some specific actions such as using multiple devices, having access to devices complying with specific security requirements, and so on.
+The authentication prompts presented by the authorization server as a result of the method of propagating authentication requirements described here might require the user to perform some specific actions such as using multiple devices, having access to devices complying with specific security requirements, and so on.
 Those extra requirements, concerning more about how to comply with a particular requirement rather than indicating the identifier of the requirement itself, are out of scope for this specification.

 # Security Considerations {#Security}